vincentstans/himdplay/README.md

 Today I started recording by playback and using line-in to record ATRAC3+ this aside, I found a fix to surpress the warning from ffplay by adding 2>/dev/null to the output ill be working on saving atrac3 and mpeg files to the pc with decent names

+Feb 20 2013
+Saving files seems ok for ATRAC3 and MPEG will be adding multi select for saving.
+Save files are stored in a selectable FolderX  /FolderX/Artist/Album/Artist - Title.xxx  where Artist/Album may be created.
+The more I play with it the more Fuzz i see in the code. been cleaning up a little atleast for my doing.
+Still have some ifs and elses not good.
+Playback is flawless YYYY